Di-NeRF: Distributed NeRF for Collaborative Learning with Relative Pose Refinement: Literature Review

 Emerging radiance fields, including non-neural representations such as Plenoxels~\cite{yu_and_fridovichkeil2021plenoxels}, and neural representations, such as NeRF~\cite{mildenhall2021nerf, wu2023reconfusion} have revolutionized localization and mapping algorithms.
 Nice SLAM~\cite{Zhu2022CVPR}, iMAP~\cite{Sucar:etal:ICCV2021}, NeRF-SLAM~\cite{rosinol2023nerf}, and~\cite{teigen2024rgb} are using such representations.
 The early versions of NeRF representations~\cite{mueller2022instant}, required pose information often generated via Structure-from-Motion (SfM) algorithms, e.g. COLMAP~\cite{schoenberger2016sfm}.
 This limitation was later addressed in~\cite{wang2021nerfmm, bian2023nope, jeong2021selfcalibrating}, by jointly optimizing camera poses and the scene.
 It was also shown that a camera view can be localized in a NeRF map, as shown in iNeRF~\cite{yen2020inerf}.

 Extending NeRF to multi-robot scenarios has also been proposed in Block-NeRF~\cite{tancik2022blocknerf}, NeRFuser~\cite{fang2023nerfuser}, and NeRFusion~\cite{zhang2022nerfusion}.
 These methods use blending techniques to render an image, often done centralized, performing inference on multiple NeRF models.
 Furthermore, it is assumed that there is prior knowledge about the relative pose of the robots.
 A similar research is federated learning~\cite{holden2023federated, suzuki2023federated}, where the training is done in a decentralized optimization, and each node learns a common NeRF in parallel.
 Then the weights are transferred to a server for aggregation.
+A memory-efficient multi-robot SLAM approach based on multi-block ADMM is proposed in~\cite{choudhary2015exactly}.
 In DiNNO~\cite{DBLP:journals/corr/abs-2109-08665}, a distributed algorithm for collaborative learning of a neural model is presented, demonstrating a range of experiments including multi-agent RL, MNIST classification, and 2D neural implicit mapping with known relative poses.
-The core of the algorithm is a distributed optimization method known as C-ADMM ~\cite{halsted2021survey}.
+The core of the algorithm is a distributed optimization method known as C-ADMM~\cite{halsted2021survey}.
+To establish a shared reference frame, \cite{indelman2016incremental} proposes a method for incremental inference from arbitrary poses.
+Additionally, im2nerf~\cite{mi2022im2nerf, yu2021pixelnerf} enables neural radiance field prediction from a single image, addressing view sparsity.